Authored by the expert who managed and guided the team behind the France Property Pack

 Are homes selling faster in Nouvelle-Aquitaine as of 2026?

-As of early 2026, homes in Nouvelle-Aquitaine are selling faster than they did during the worst of the 2023 rate shock, with well-priced properties in Bordeaux and coastal areas now moving in 30 to 60 days compared to 90+ days two years ago.
+As of early 2026, homes in Nouvelle-Aquitaine are generally selling faster than they were in late 2023 (when high mortgage rates froze much of the market), with well-priced properties in Bordeaux and the coast now moving in roughly 60 to 90 days compared to the 100-plus days that were common during the worst of the slowdown.

 Are new listings slowing down in Nouvelle-Aquitaine as of 2026?